-In response to this growing concern, the U.S. Army Corps of Engineers created a Mandatory Center of Expertise for archeological curation and collections management (MCX-CMAC) in 1994.
-Located in the St. Louis District, MCX-CMAC is the largest single organization in the Department of Defense dedicated to addressing cultural resources and heritage assets management.
-Over the last twenty years, MCX-CMAC has successfully managed highly complex projects dealing with the generation and secure management of sensitive data.
-MCX-CMAC maintains technical expertise and capabilities that cover several specialized services.
+In response to this growing concern, the U.S. Army Corps of Engineers created a Mandatory Center of Expertise for the Curation and Management of Archaeological Collections (MCX CMAC) in 1994.
+Located in the St. Louis District, MCX CMAC is the largest single organization in the Department of Defense dedicated to addressing cultural resources and heritage assets management.
+Over the last twenty years, MCX CMAC has successfully managed highly complex projects dealing with the generation and secure management of sensitive data.
+MCX CMAC maintains technical expertise and capabilities that cover several specialized services.